1000+

 Many restaurant owners who have a non-commerce educational background often put them in turmoil whether they require a bookkeeper or an accountant.
 The main objective of this article is to offer an insight regarding the difference between restaurant accountants and restaurant bookkeepers.

 Bookkeeping is about keeping a track of all the transactions of a business through journals and ledgers.
-An accountant is involved in both keeping a track of the transactions and preparing a report regarding the financial status of a business through the balance sheet, profit & loss account, and cash flow statement.
+An accountant enables you to keep track of transactions and prepare financial reports efficiently.
+They provide you insights into your business’ balance sheet, profit & loss account, and cash flow statements.
+So bookkeeping is basically a subset of accounting.

 So it can be concluded that restaurant bookkeeping is an initial step in the accounting procedure.
 If all the business transactions are recorded properly then there is a good chance of the later accounting processes being followed in the right manner.

-For a small restaurant, keeping an accountant will be a good option as he will perform both the tasks.
+For a small restaurant, keeping an accountant will be a good option as he will perform both tasks.
 For a very large restaurant, both bookkeepers and accountants might be required as the number of transactions would be very high.